orlof/dcpu-admiral/README.md

     </p>
     <p>
       Parameters can be passed between Admiral and interrupt via registers.
-Before interrupt Admiral “loads” a, b, c, x, y, z, i and j registers with the words stored at addresses 0xdb78 - 0xdb7f.
+Before interrupt Admiral “loads” a, b, c, x, y, z, i and j registers with the words stored at storage addresses (see call()).
     </p>
     <p>
-      If or when the interrupt returns control, Admiral immediately saves the contents of the registers back into the 0xdb78 - 0xdb7f memory range: This can be used to transfer results from the interrupt to Admiral for further processing.
+      If or when the interrupt returns control, Admiral immediately saves the contents of the registers back into the storage addresses memory range: This can be used to transfer results from the interrupt to Admiral for further processing.
     </p>
   </dd>